Warwickshire's Stone & Norwell close to returning

 England Lions seamer Norwell, 30, is being pencilled in for a red-ball return against Lancashire on 12 June.

-Norwell has been out since suffering concussion against Essex in April.
+Norwell has been out since being concussed against Essex in April.

 Stone, whose last game was England's second Test defeat by New Zealand on his home ground Edgbaston in June 2021, is nearing the end of his recovery from a stress fracture in his back that kept him out for most of last summer.